aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 4 Configure an ExpressRoute Gateway.md

 ## Task 1: Create the VNet and gateway subnet

-1. On any Azure Portal page, in **Search resources, services and docs**, enter virtual network, and then select **Virtual networks** from the results.
+1. On Azure Portal page, in **Search resources, services and docs**, enter virtual network, and then select **Virtual networks** from the results.

 1. On the Virtual networks page, select **+Create**.